Yarımburgaz Cave

-Yarimburgaz Cave (Yarımburgaz Mağarası) is a cave of significant archaeological and paleontological importance, located within Istanbul Province, Turkey.
+Yarimburgaz Cave (Yarımburgaz Mağarası) is a cave of significant archaeological and paleontological importance, located in eastern Thrace and within Istanbul Province, Turkey.

 Location

 A view to the Sazlıdere Valley and Lake Küçükçekmece seen from the cave.

 Yarımburgaz Cave is approximately 20 km west of the city of Istanbul, and about 1.5 km north of Lake Küçükçekmece and south of Sazlıdere Dam.
 It is situated in a locality known today as Altınşehir, within the neighborhood of Güvercintepe in Başakşehir district.

-Geology and formation
+Geology and cave formation

-The cave was formed as a result of a subterranean river eroding an ancient limestone formation.
+The cave was formed as a result of a subterranean river eroding and dissolving an ancient Eocene limestone formation.
 It has two entrances, one above the other.
-The lower entrance is at an altitude of 11.5 m AMSL, which the upper entrance is situated 7 m above.
-The cave is on the eastern bank of the Sazlıdere creek, which empties into Lake Küçükçekmece.
+The lower entrance is at an altitude of 11.5 m AMSL, and the upper entrance at 7 m.
+The cave opens onto the eastern bank of the Sazlıdere creek, which empties into Lake Küçükçekmece.
 The entrances face southwards overlooking Sazlıdere Valley.
-Whereas the lower cave has a length of 500 m, the upper is only 52 m long.
-After about 25 m inside, a short, sloping passage connects both caves.
-The lower cave is in the form of a meandering tunnel, forking into two at a distance of 240 m from the mouth.
-The upper cave's chamber is 15 m wide and 10 m in height.
+The lower cave is a long meandering tunnel that extends deep into the hillside at a length of 500 m, and forks into two narrower tunnels around 240 m from the mouth.
+The upper cave extends only 52 m into the bedrock.
+The upper cave chamber is 15 m wide and 10 m in height near the entrance.
+The two chambers are connected internally by a short, sloping passage approximately 25 m from the entrance.